unraid/docs/docs/unraid-os/manual/applications.md

 - The files that make up a Docker container are stored within a virtual disk image (i.e. a single file at the Unraid level).
-  - The average user does not need to understand how this type of detail but it can help with troubleshooting and making sense of log messages.
+  - The average user does not need to understand this type of detail but it can help with troubleshooting and making sense of log messages.
   - The default name of the virtual disk images is **docker.img**.